10 Best HVAC Companies in Augusta, GA

 Frequently Asked Questions About HVAC in Augusta, GA

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also call a technician if you start to notice any issues, like unusual smells, strange noises, or leaks.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what services are needed.
+You should also call a technician if you notice any new issues, such as unusual smells, strange noises, or leaks.
 If you have ductwork in your home, it should be serviced every few years.

-The best times to have your HVAC system inspected are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally sees the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

 Other Augusta, GA Home Services